christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 incestuous this family was.

 This book directly challenges mainstream historiography.
-My methodologies are: archaeological and numismatic evidence, linguistic and etymological analysis, and historical correlation and timeline analysis.
+My methodologies are: numismatic and onomastic evidence, and historical correlation and timeline analysis.
 The sources that inspired my work are listed in the 'Bibliography' section at the end of the book.